menu-top

 Any perceived or actual non-compliance couplings must be rectified in line with this guideline or reported to Tasmania Fire Service, Building Safety email: buildingsafetysouth@fire.tas.gov.au

-Tasmania Fire Service have approved the use of Storz couplings that comply with the minimum requirements.
-All approved couplings are identified in the 'Approved Storz Coupling' Guideline.
+Tasmania Fire Service have approved the use of Storz couplings that have passed the minimum testing requirements.
+All approved couplings are identified in the 'Approved Storz Coupling' list.
 Only approved couplings must be used for the purposes of firefighting in both the built environment and the bushfire environment.
-The guideline is available here.
+The list is available here.

 BUILT ENVIRONMENT NEWSLETTER